Pushpendra Saroj

 Pushpendra Saroj (born 1 March 1999) is an Indian politician who is the current Member of Parliament from Kaushambi Lok Sabha constituency.
 He is a member of the Samajwadi Party.
 He is currently India's youngest MP, breaking the record of Chandrani Murmu.

 Early life and education

 He is the son of Indrajit Saroj, the national general secretary of Samajwadi Party.
 He attended Welham Boys' School.
-He then graduated from Queen Mary University of London in 2019 with a degree in Accounting and Management.
+He graduated from Queen Mary University of London in 2019 with a degree in Accounting and Management.